foldedtoad/st7789v_lvgl/README.md

-# Zephyr Support for ST7789V Display Using LvGL on a RPI_PICO_W
+# Zephyr Support for ST7789V Display Using LVGL on a RPI_PICO_W

 ## Overview
 This sample application displays some simple LvGL capabilities using a Pico-W and ST7789V display panel.